bbauska/W3Cx-4of5-thru-May-2024/README.md

 #### Web components are built on four different APIS

 In this lesson, we are talking about "Web components".
-Note that this is not a single API - rather it's what we call an "umbrella API", **built on top of 4 W3C specifications, **which are going to be detailed in subsequent lessons.
+Note that this is not a single API - rather it's what we call an "umbrella API", <b>built on top of 4 W3C specifications, **which are going to be detailed in subsequent lessons.